kubenetworks/kubenetworks.github.io/docs/commands/8_kubevpn_run.md

 sidebar_position: 8
 ---

-# Kubevpn dev
+# Kubevpn run

-Startup your kubernetes workloads in local Docker container with same volume、env、and network What did it do:
+Run your kubernetes workloads in local Docker container with same volume、env、and network What did it do:

 * Download volume which MountPath point to, mount to docker container